FuzzingLabs/thoth/doc/symbolic_bounded_model_checker_sierra.md

 Here we have written an assertion to formally check that the `sum` variable is equal to 2.

+**The symbolic bounded model checker can run for too long if used in a function with a loop because of the explosion in the number of paths.**

 ```rs
 fn add(mut a: felt252, mut b: felt 252) -> felt252 {
    let c = a + b;